Quantum Tomography of Suspended Carbon Nanotubes: GKSL Master Equation and Bloch Equations

 \textit{Physical picture --} Starting from the Hamiltonian in Eq.\,\eqref{eq:Hrot}, the Born–Markov approximation yields the GKSL master equation (Eq.~\eqref{eq:Lindblad}).
-The system Hamiltonian $H_{S}$ (Eq.~\eqref{eq:HS}) describes the unitary evolution for the driven CNT resonator.
-The commutator $-i[H_{S},\rho_S]/\hbar$ is the familiar Liouville–von Neumann term $\partial_{t}\rho_S=-i[H_{S},\rho_S]/\hbar$ for an isolated quantum system.
-Coherent excitation by the AFM drive is included in $H_S$.
+The coefficients $\gamma_{\downarrow}$ ($\gamma_{\uparrow}$) in Eq.~\eqref{eq:Lindblad} represent the relaxation (thermal excitation) rates set by the bath spectral density at $\omega_0$, and $\gamma_{\varphi}$ accounts for pure dephasing, typically dominated by low-frequency phase noise.
+The system Hamiltonian $H_S$ describes the unitary evolution for the driven CNT resonator including coherent excitation by the AFM drive.
+The commutator $-i[H_{S},\rho_S]/\hbar$ in Eq.~\eqref{eq:Lindblad} is the familiar Liouville–von Neumann term $\partial_{t}\rho_S=-i[H_{S},\rho_S]/\hbar$ for an isolated quantum system.
 Each additional term in Eq.~\eqref{eq:Lindblad} has the structure \( \gamma_{j}\,\mathcal{D}[\sigma_{j}]\rho_S \) with the dissipator $\mathcal{D}[\sigma]\rho_S$ defined in Eq.\,\eqref{eq:Dissipator}.
 The dissipator generates irreversible, stochastic jumps associated with processes in the environment.
 The operators $\sigma \in \{\sigma_-,\,\sigma_+,\,\sigma_z\}$ serve as Lindblad jump operators, and capture specific physical processes (incoherent population jumps, dephasing) induced by the environment:

 $\bullet$ $\sigma_{-}$ (\(=\ket0\!\bra1\)) : energy relaxation ($\ket1\to\ket0$). $\bullet$ $\sigma_{+}$ (\(=\ket1\!\bra0\)) : incoherent excitation ($\ket0\to\ket1$). $\bullet$ $\sigma_{z}$ : pure dephasing that leaves populations unchanged.